 Our membership is drawn mainly from those living in the west of the county, Guildford being our ‘centre of gravity’.

 The Association is affiliated to the Incorporated Association of Organists (IAO) which gives members access to the services and activities of the IAO, including a reduced rate subscription to their excellent quarterly magazine Organists’ Review.

-Our programme is arranged by the president for the year, supported by the Association’s officers and committee.
+Our programme is arranged by the Association’s officers and committee.
 The principal point of contact is our Secretary, see How To Join.

 The Surrey Organists’ Association is a registered charity No 270666